awsdocs/amazon-s3-userguide/doc_source/using-select.md

 # Examples of using Amazon S3 Select on objects<a name="using-select"></a>

-You can use S3 Select with the Amazon S3 console, REST API, and the AWS SDK to select content from objects\.
+You can use S3 Select with the Amazon S3 console, the REST API, and the AWS SDKs to select content from objects\.

 ## Using the S3 console<a name="s3-select-objects-console"></a>